Ronald Ames Guidry

 "The best soap opera was the [Yankees] team we had here in the '70s. . .
 [People] couldn't wait to pick up the papers the next morning to see what was going on." - Ron Guidry

-Cy Young Award (1978 AL) winner Ron Guidry spent his entire playing career with the New York Yankees and was named their pitching coach following the 2005 season.
+1978 American League Cy Young Award winner Ron Guidry spent his entire playing career with the New York Yankees and was named their pitching coach following the 2005 season.
 His 18 strikeouts in a game on June 17, 1978 against the California Angels remains a Yankees team record.
-His 25-3 record in 1978 is the highest winning percentage in history for a starting pitcher (Roy Face was 18-1 as a reliever for the Pirates in 1961).
+His 25-3 record that year is the highest winning percentage in history for a starting pitcher (Roy Face was 18-1 as a reliever for the Pittsburgh Pirates in 1961).

 His career record was 170-91, and he also won 3 World Series games.
-He was a four-time All Star, and was also in the top 5 in balloting for the Cy Young Award three times besides his winning the award in 1978.
+He was a four-time All-Star, and was also in the top 5 in balloting for the Cy Young Award three times besides his winning the award in 1978.
 Guidry led the league twice in ERA and won the Roberto Clemente Award in 1984.
-He led the league twice in wins and twice in winning percentage.
+He led the American League twice in wins and twice in winning percentage.
 Two of his ten most similar pitchers, according to the similarity scores method, are in the Hall of Fame, one of them being Sandy Koufax.

 On the other hand, Guidry played for very high-visibility teams, and his winning percentage is higher than the vast majority of Hall of Fame starting pitchers.
-It is very similar to that of Sandy Koufax.
+It is very similar to that of Sandy Koufax, in fact.
 Four of the six most similar players (before the beginning of the 2011 season) are active players.
-The most similar retired pitcher to Guidry is another Yankee pitcher, Ed Lopat, but Lopat's winning percentage was not nearly as high as Guidry's.
-Bret Saberhagen, the second most similar retired pitcher to Guidry, is not in the Hall of Fame.
+The retired pitcher most similar to Guidry is another Yankees pitcher, Ed Lopat, but Lopat's winning percentage was not nearly as high as Guidry's.
+Bret Saberhagen, the retired pitcher second most similar to Guidry, is not in the Hall of Fame.